 Supportive Housing is proving to be effective across the country, with innovations and successes emerging from different states in every region.
 This page is dedicated to presenting some of the most recent and valuable housing communications out there, collected from leading advocates providing housing and supportive services to the most vulnerable members of our communities.
 The resources and news illustrate how professionals like you are addressing today’s housing and homelessness issues.

-Click the headings above to check out the latest news and tools, or use #VoicesofSH to contribute your thoughts, ideas, questions and answers to the community.
+Get involved in the conversation by using #VoicesofSH to contribute your thoughts, ideas, questions and answers to the community.

 Tools and Resources